MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Add-VivaModuleFeaturePolicy.md

 ```

 ### -GroupIds
-The GroupIds parameter specifies the SMTP addresses (email addresses) or the group ids (GUID) of the groups that the policy applies to.
-Both [Non-mail-enabled Secutrity Groups and Mail-enabled Microsoft Entra groups]( https://learn.microsoft.com/graph/api/resources/groups-overview#group-types-in-azure-ad-and-microsoft-graph) are supported.
+The GroupIds parameter specifies the email addresses or security group object IDs (GUIDs) of groups that the updated policy applies to.
+Both [Mail-enabled and non-mail-enabled Microsoft Entra groups](https://docs.microsoft.com/graph/api/resources/groups-overview#group-types-in-azure-ad-and-microsoft-graph) are supported.
 You can enter multiple values separated by commas.

 You can specify a maximum of 20 total users or groups (20 users and no groups, 10 users and 10 groups, etc.).